sarika-p9/vjailbreak/docs/src/content/docs/introduction/prerequisites.md

 <!-- The vJailbreak VM and any helper nodes must be able to resolve & connect to your VMware vCenter environment and all ESXi hosts, and must be able to resolve & connect to [quay.io](https://quay.io). -->

+### What network connectivity do I need for vJailbreak?

 The vJailbreak VM and any helper nodes must be able to resolve and connect to the following:

 - **vCenter, ESXi, and OpenStack API endpoints** — required for API-based communication during migration.